 But I saw a new one that I need to add to my list of things to discuss with clients.

-My clients were the beneficiaries of a couple of small insurance policies owned by one debtor’s parent.
+My clients who were establishing trusts in Chapel Hill , are the beneficiaries of a couple of small insurance policies owned by one debtor’s parent.
 The policies were intended to provide for funeral expenses of the parent.

 So thanks to § 541(a)(5), money flowing from the efforts of a non debtor and intended for one purpose either pays my clients’ creditors or displaces the exemption protecting some asset of the debtors.

 I currently ask new clients if they have an interest in the estate of someone who has already died and if there is any likelihood that someone may pass away in the next six months.
 If possible we try to determine whether the testamentary instrument is a will or a trust.

 If it’s a will, we consider whether the testator might be open to making any provision for my clients in a spend thrift trust as an alternative.

 But I need now to look for life insurance issues where the purpose was not to benefit the beneficiaries but to enable payment of the deceased’s last expenses.